Youth Mission Trip

 Because of the nature of the ministry work, students may stay at one work sight all week or swap out among different opportunities depending on the needs of the ministry.
 Those needs are determined by our ministry partners, Rice & Beans.
 In the evenings we will have large group worship led by YouthWorks staff and time for our church small groups afterwards.
 On Friday, we will have a day off and will take an adventure led by Youthworks, destination TBD.

 Every year we have a variety of fundraising efforts to defray the cost of the mission trip.
 A key to our success will be the participation of all youth in the Mission Trip Fundraiser Dinner.
 Additionally, we will continue the spring youth “Stock Sales” that our church has so generously supported in the past.
 Fundraising proceeds are evenly split between those students who participate in each fundraiser.
 The final trip cost will be determined after our spring fundraising is finished.
-Our financial goal for this trip after fundraising, for those who participate, is to be in the neighborhood of $950.
+Our financial goal for this trip for those who participate in both fundraisers, is to be in the neighborhood of $850.
 We cannot give a final cost until May, once all fundraising is finished.

 Eligibility and Registration